flutter/flutter/docs/platforms/darwin/Swift-Package-Manager.md

 Flutter is migrating to use Swift Package Manager for iOS and macOS native dependencies.
 This is an experimental feature that may change in the future.
+It is currently only available in the [`master` channel](https://docs.flutter.dev/release/upgrade#switching-flutter-channels).
 We recommend plugin authors add Swift Package Manager support to their packages.
 Flutter will continue to support CocoaPods until further notice.